By David “Coal” Colath of WKRP

 Bronze Al Molinaro Poker Walk (2023)

-K-Town Connects assisted in raising a portion of the funds for the Bronze Al Molinaro Statue, now fully funded and scheduled to be installed at The Port of Kenosha in Spring 2026.
+K-Town Connects assisted in raising a portion of the funds for the Bronze Al Molinaro statue, now fully funded and scheduled to be installed at The Port of Kenosha in spring 2026.

 On the Mic & On the Stage: Community Hosting and Commentary

-Beyond podcasting, Donny Stancato and Jason Hedman have served as emcees and live commentators for three consecutive years and counting at the Bronze Al fundraiser during The Port Grand Prix.
+Beyond podcasting, Donny Stancato and Jason Hedman have served as emcees and live commentators for three consecutive years — and counting — at the Bronze Al fundraiser during The Port Grand Prix.

-Their role extends the podcast’s mission beyond recorded episodes — helping guide live programming, introduce speakers, and keep crowds engaged during one of Kenosha’s largest waterfront events.
+Their role extends the podcast’s mission beyond recorded episodes, helping guide live programming, introduce speakers, and keep crowds engaged during one of Kenosha’s largest waterfront events.

 Showing Up: Community Participation

-In addition to hosting and fundraising, K-Town Connects regularly participates in local events throughout the year, including:
+In addition to hosting and fundraising, K-Town Connects regularly participates in local events throughout the years, including:

 - The St. Patrick’s Day Parade

-- Go Downtown Kenosha clean-up day
+- Go Downtown Kenosha clean-up events

 These appearances reflect the show’s philosophy that community connection doesn’t stop when the microphones turn off.

-Civic Engagement: Know Your Vote
+Know Your Vote:

 Looking Ahead: Season 8 (2026)